 ALLIS vs. Nima Sensor

-Just like the Nima Sensor, the ALLIS Sensor requires the use of expensive single-use test capsules/cartridges to test each food item.
+The ALLIS Sensor promised to operate similarly to Nima Sensor.
+Just like Nima Sensor, ALLIS Sensor requires the use of expensive single-use test capsules/cartridges to test each food item.

-However, unlike the Nima Sensor, the ALLIS Sensor not only reveals if your food contains gluten, but also how much gluten it contains.
-In fact, the ALLIS Sensor reveals exactly how many parts per million (PPM) of gluten it found in the item, allowing you to make a more educated decision about whether or not to enjoy that food.
+However, unlike the Nima Sensor, the ALLIS Sensor promised to not only reveal if your food contains gluten, but also reveal HOW much gluten it contains.
+In fact, the ALLIS Sensor said it would say exactly how many parts per million (PPM) of gluten it found in the food item, allowing you to make a more educated decision about whether or not to enjoy that food.